Paid inclusion

 Paid inclusion is a search engine marketing product where the search engine company charges fees related to inclusion of websites in their search index.
-The use of paid inclusion is controversial and paid inclusion's popularity has decreased over time among search engines.
+The use of paid inclusion is controversial, and paid inclusion's popularity has decreased over time among search engines.

 Definition of paid inclusion

 The FTC defined paid inclusion as "Paid inclusion can take many forms.
-Examples of paid inclusion include programs where the only sites listed are those that have paid; where paid sites are intermingled among non-paid sites; and where companies pay to have their Web sites or URLs reviewed more quickly, or for more frequent spidering of their Web sites or URLs, or for the review or inclusion of deeper levels of their Web sites, than is the case with non-paid sites."
+Examples of paid inclusion include programs where the only sites listed are those that have paid; where paid sites are intermingled among non-paid sites; and where companies pay to have their Websites or URLs reviewed more quickly, or for more frequent spidering of their Websites or URLs, or for the review or inclusion of deeper levels of their Websites, than is the case with non-paid sites."

 Note that paid inclusion is different from paid placement.
 With paid placement, companies pay search engines to rank higher than they would have ranked if relevancy was the only ranking factor.
 Paid placement also gives companies guaranteed top rankings if they pay for it.
-With paid inclusion, top rankings are not guaranteed and only inclusion within the search engine is.
+With paid inclusion, top rankings are not guaranteed, and only inclusion within the search engine is.
 Therefore, a company who paid for inclusion within a search engine will still have its rankings determined by relevancy.